danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 ## Limits to the model

+The main limitation of the model is that we are modelling a subset of the overal benefits rules, to establish household benefits eligibility at the date of first claim, where the first claim date is in the period of validity of the handbook, i.e. 5/3/2018 to 4/3/2019.
+For now, the subset is Universal Credit, in full service areas.
+These limitations are explained further in the descriptions of benefits rules.

 ### Location

 Per p3-4 of the handbook, the handbook's rules apply to England and Wales.
 Scotland has broadly the same legislation but has the power to diverge.
 Northern Ireland has separate legislation on benefits and tax credits, although the systems are similar in practice.
 Beyond this, where a claimant lives has further impact on several aspects of benefits - there are local taxes and benefits such as council tax and discretionary housing payments; the council tax also varies according to the designated property band of the claimant's home and their household status. (p XX)